 No, Sit-In! cannot be used offline.
 It’s specifically designed to function in real time, activating when you access Facebook or other Meta services online.

-Sit-In! does not collect any personal data - no names, emails, locations, or browsing histories.
+Sit-In! does not collect any personal data: no names, emails, locations, or browsing histories.
 When the extension is active, it sends a simple, anonymous signal to the project’s server to indicate participation.
 This signal includes a randomly generated session ID (not tied to you or your device) and a timestamp.
 This allows the counter to display how many users are actively participating at any given time without compromising your privacy.

 This project stands in solidarity with digital workers everywhere - those who remain unseen, unheard, and undervalued - and strives to make their invisibility visible.